 Assessed are (among others):

-Specific research topics that are addressed by Prof. Dr. Willibald Ruch and Dr. des.
-Jennifer Hofmann (University of Zurich, Department of Psychology, Personality and Assessment) concern aspects of positive psychology in an occupational context: How do strengths of character and orientations to happiness contribute to work satisfaction and work success?
+Specific research topics that are addressed by Prof. Dr. Willibald Ruch, Dr. Jennifer Hofmann, and Dr. Fabian Gander (University of Zurich, Department of Psychology, Personality and Assessment) concern aspects of positive psychology in an occupational context: How do strengths of character and orientations to happiness contribute to work satisfaction and work success?
 Can they also serve as a buffer against the negative impact of critical life events (such as unemployment) on subjective well-being, and are they helpful resources for successful coping (such as finding a new job after unemployment) with these life events?
 The aspects of positive psychology and personality psychology are also planned to be analyzed from a lifespan perspective: How stable are strengths of character when investigated longitudinally across different ages, and which factors can lead to changes in strengths?

 For further information: Click here!